G-34-4 General Responsibilities of All Instructors

 The responsibilities of a professional at Central Oregon Community College are broad and demanding.
 For an individual hired as a member of the teaching staff, responsibilities include but are not limited to:

-- Meet, as a condition of employment, the minimum requirements for the position.
+- Qualifications: Meet, as a condition of employment, the minimum qualifications for the position.

-- Teaching responsibilities as assigned and as College needs indicate.
+- Teaching Responsibilities: Teaching responsibilities as assigned and as College needs indicate.
 Courses may be during the days and/or evenings and on or off campus.
-Departments are encouraged to rotate such responsibilities among full-time faculty members when such assignments are required.
+Departments are encouraged to rotate such responsibilities among faculty members when such assignments are required.

-- Keep oneself and one's courses current in content and instructional methods and make recommendations for equipment and supplies purchased.
+- Professional Improvement: Keep oneself and one's courses current in content and instructional methods and make recommendations for equipment and supplies purchased.

-- Grade record retention: each instructor is responsible for keeping an accurate paper or electronic grade book.
+- Each instructor is responsible for keeping an accurate paper or electronic grade book.
 Grade records should be retained by the instructor for one full year.

-- Retention of important student work: faculty members are responsible for maintaining accurate files of important student work (midterm exams, final exams and formal papers) through the end of the regular following quarter (except summer), if such work is not returned to the student.
+- Faculty members are responsible for maintaining accurate files of important student work (midterm exams, final exams and formal papers) through the end of the regular following quarter (except summer), if such work is not returned to the student.

-- Assignment of load for administrative duties performed by department chairs and program directors is determined by the Vice President of Instruction and is generally uniform across the College.
-Variations to chair load may occur when the department is relatively large (number of programs and of full time faculty) and there is limited additional administrative load assigned to others for directing programs in the department.
+- Administrative Responsibilities: Assignment of load for administrative duties performed by department chairs and program directors is determined by the Vice President of Instruction.
+The amount of load release is generally calculated using an algorithm, but variations to Chair load may occur under unusual circumstance.
 Variations in program director load may occur in the year in which the program is subject to professional accreditation, or if a certain level of load is required by professional licensing or accrediting body, or if major curricular change is initiated.

-- Course syllabus: a syllabus for each course taught must be filed in the department office each quarter.
-Recommended information for inclusion in the syllabus is noted in the syllabus template located in Faculty Resources (on the COCC Employee Intranet).
+- Course syllabi: A syllabus for each course taught must be posted in COCC’s Learning Management System (LMS, currently Canvas) course shell for that course, and be filed in the department office each quarter.
+Information for inclusion in the syllabus is noted in the syllabus template located in Faculty Resources section of the COCC website.

-- Become computer literate in general and to the depth needed in specialized technology in one's subject area.
+- Computer Literacy: Become computer literate in general and to the depth needed in specialized technology in one's subject area.

-- As appropriate, locate and supervise cooperative work experience stations.
+- Student Work Experience/Internships: As appropriate, locate and supervise cooperative work experience stations.